jseabold/web-site/content/new-system-setup.md

 The below may change, but I will not update the blog post.
 See the [source](https://github.com/jseabold/scripts/blob/master/setup.md) on github for the most up to date version.<br /><br />

 I recently lost my laptop and had to start again from scratch.
 I have spent the last two weeks setting up my new laptop, and this is the result.
-May I never have to do this much drudgery again.
+May I never have to do this much drudgery again.<br /><br />

 These are the steps I need to take and packages that I need to install to do my daily work right now.
 This includes development work in various languages, research projects, and day-to-day computing.
 This is as much for me as for anyone else.
 If you don't know what a command or package does, don't run it or install it.
-This list is not exhaustive, so see the link above to github for any additions or corrections.
+This list is not exhaustive, so see the link above to github for any additions or corrections.<br /><br />

 This setup is for a freshly installed [Kubuntu 13.10](http://www.kubuntu.org/getkubuntu) on a [Lenovo Yoga 13 laptop](http://www.amazon.com/gp/product/B00ATANVLG/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00ATANVLG&linkCode=as2&tag=scistapro-20).